ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

 ```

 In this code:
-- This resource is different from the first two resources.
-As explained earlier, resource methods have accessors.
 - Resource methods also support hierarchical paths, making it ideal for implementing RESTful APIs.
 Hierarchical paths can have path parameters.
+- This resource is different from the first two resources because it has a path parameter.
 - In this case, `iso_code` is used as the path param, which, in turn, becomes a `string` variable.

 ## The complete code

 Below is the complete code of the service implementation.

+>**Info:** It is always a good practice to document your interfaces.
+However, this example has omitted documentation for brevity.
+Nevertheless, any production-ready API interface must include API documentation.
+You can also try [generating an OpenAPI specification for the written service](/learn/openapi-tool/) by executing the `bal openapi -i main.bal` command, which creates a `yaml` file in the current folder.

 ```ballerina
 import ballerina/http;